RedBoardDev/AutoNormeCompliance/README.md

 <div>
     <h2>How to use the extension</h2>
+    <h4>Click on the 'CodingStyle' button or use the command palette:</h4>
     <ol>
         <li>Open your project folder in Visual Studio Code.</li>
         <li>Press "Ctrl+Shift+P" or "Cmd+Shift+P" to open the command palette.</li>